patty-rose/Patty-Otero/readme.md

 ## Description

 _This webpage presents information about Patty Otero and her programming experience.
 Sections include: About Me, Technologies, Projects, and Contact Me.
-Utilizing HTML, CSS, and bootstrap the page is able to look sleek and_
+Utilizing HTML, CSS, and bootstrap the page is able to look sleek and concise._

 ## Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_
+* Clone this repository to your desktop
+* Get into your file explorer and go to the top of the directory
+* Open index.html in your browser

 ## Known Bugs

-* _Any known issues_
+* _No known bugs._
-* _should go here_

 ## License

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_MIT_

-Copyright (c) _date_ _author name(s)_
+Copyright (c) _3/2022_ _Patty Otero_